 And, for all you country collectors, St. Helena!

-Yes, I’m talking about the isolated island in the South Atlantic that until now you could reach only by mailboat from Cape Town.
+Yes, I’m talking about the isolated island in the South Atlantic that until recently you could reach only by mailboat from Cape Town.
 That necessitated spending five or six days at sea—each way.
-But starting in October, SA Airlink will begin weekly five-hour flights on a 76-seat Embraer from Johannesburg, South Africa.
+But SA Airlink now offers weekly five-hour flights on a 76-seat Embraer from Johannesburg, South Africa.
 One of the world’s most remote settled islands, St. Helena is best known for being the place that Napoleon was exiled to, but there’s a lot to do besides seeing Napoleonic artifacts.
 You can dive to shipwrecks, swim with whale sharks, go on picturesque hikes to see some of the 500 endemic species of flora and fauna, and meet the local people—called “Saints”—who are known for their hospitality.
 The island was discovered by the Dutch in 1504 but colonized by the British—so, if you rent a car, you’ll need to drive on the left.
-They’re building a 30-room luxury hotel to welcome all the new travelers who’ll be coming.
-If you prefer the old-fashioned way of getting to St. Helena—via one of the world’s last mailboats, the RMS St. Helena—you have until February.
+They’ve built a 30-room luxury hotel to welcome all the new travelers who’ll be coming.
 Here’s more info about St. Helena.

-If you’re wondering how to arrange or book a holiday trip so as to get the best possible experience and be marked as a VIP traveler, click to Ask Wendy.
+If you’re wondering how to book a holiday trip so as to get the best possible experience and be marked as a VIP traveler, I’ve made it really easy for you.